DeFiCh/rust-defichain-rpc/README.md

 [![Status](https://travis-ci.org/rust-bitcoin/defichain-rpc.png?branch=master)](https://travis-ci.org/rust-bitcoin/defichain-rpc)

-# Rust RPC client for Bitcoin Core JSON-RPC
+# Rust RPC client for DeFiChain JSON-RPC

-This is a Rust RPC client library for calling the Bitcoin Core JSON-RPC API.
-It provides a layer of abstraction over [rust-jsonrpc](https://github.com/apoelstra/rust-jsonrpc) and makes it easier to talk to the Bitcoin JSON-RPC interface
+This is a Rust RPC client library for calling the DeFiChain JSON-RPC API.
+It provides a layer of abstraction over [rust-jsonrpc](https://github.com/apoelstra/rust-jsonrpc) and makes it easier to talk to the DeFiChain JSON-RPC interface

 This git package compiles into two crates.

-1. [defichain-rpc](https://crates.io/crates/defichain-rpc) - contains an implementation of an rpc client that exposes the Bitcoin Core JSON-RPC APIs as rust functions.
+1. [defichain-rpc](https://crates.io/crates/defichain-rpc) - contains an implementation of an rpc client that exposes the DeFiChain JSON-RPC APIs as rust functions.

 2. [defichain-rpc-json](https://crates.io/crates/defichain-rpc-json) - contains rust data structures that represent
-   the json responses from the Bitcoin Core JSON-RPC APIs. defichain-rpc depends on this.
+   the json responses from the DeFiChain JSON-RPC APIs. defichain-rpc depends on this.

 # Usage

-Given below is an example of how to connect to the Bitcoin Core JSON-RPC for a Bitcoin Core node running on `localhost` and print out the hash of the latest block.
+Given below is an example of how to connect to the DeFiChain JSON-RPC for a DeFiChain node running on `localhost` and print out the hash of the latest block.

 It assumes that the node has password authentication setup, the RPC interface is enabled at port `8332` and the node